-- Under the old policy, travelers booked on 1 to 5 night long itineraries could cancel up to 60 days prior to deparrture without cancellation fee.
+- Under the old policy, travelers booked on 1 to 5 night long itineraries could cancel up to 60 days prior to departure without cancelation fee.

-- Cruises 1 to 4 nights long canceled between 74 and 61 days out incur a fee of 50% of the total fare.
+- Cruises 1 to 4 nights-long canceled between 74 and 61 days out incur a fee of 50% of the total price.
 Cruises canceled 60 to 31 days out incur a fee of 75% of the total fare and any cruise canceled within 30 days or less of departure is not refunded at all (100% cancellation fee).

-- The second tier of cancellations includes any itineraries 5-night or longer, including cruisetours and holiday voyages.
-Under the old policy, cruises 6-nights or longer, holiday voyages 1 to 5 days, holiday voyages 6-night or longer, and cruisetours had separate cancellation penalty schedules.
-By the new policy, itineraries 5-night or longer must be canceled at least 90 days prior departure date in order to avoid cancellation fee.
+- The second tier of cancellations includes any itineraries 5-night or longer, including cruise tours and holiday voyages.
+Under the old policy, cruises 6-nights or longer, holiday voyages 1 to 5 days, holiday voyages 6-night or longer, and cruise tours had separate cancellation penalty schedules.
+By the new policy, itineraries 5-night or longer must be canceled at least 90 days prior departure date in order to avoid cancelation fee.
 Previously, RCI customers could cancel 75 to 90 days before departure, depending on itinerary category.